 - 10 large fresh basil leaves chopped

-- 5-6 fresh figs quartered lengthwise
+- 4-5 fresh figs quartered lengthwise

 Instructions

-- Season and fry the tuna steak: Pat the steak dry with a paper towel.
-In a small mixing bowl (large enough to fit your tuna steak) combine 2 tablespoons of extra virgin olive oil with 1 teaspoon of everything bagel seasoning, or simply season with salt and pepper.
-Mix well.
-Dip the tuna steak into the bowl to fully coat both sides of the fish.
-Heat a sauté pan to high heat.
+- Heat a non-stick skillet to high heat.
 There is no need to add oil.
 Once the pan is hot, reduce heat to medium-high.
 Sear the tuna steaks for approximately 2 minutes per side.
-Transfer tuna onto a cutting board and allow to cool for approximately 2 to 3 minutes.
+Transfer tuna onto a cutting board and allow it to cool for approximately 2 to 3 minutes. - Tuna is best served when lightly seared, leaving it slightly raw in the middle.
+Like a medium-rare beef steak!

 Notes

-- Serves 4 as an appetizer and 2 as an entrée
+- Serves 4 as an appetizer and 2 as an entree

 Comments